 Almost all of them are human female and male drakoni, but there is one where it’s the other way around.
 But that’s purely because Teva is the only red (female dragon) that is out of the chaos enough where she can get a mate.
 The rest are too lost to even have a coherent mental voice according to the male dragons that try to speak with them.
 Even then Teva/Gabe was an interesting couple because the culture is so different.
 In Drakoni culture, females challenge the male then they fight, if the male bests her (not harming her just showing strength) then and only then can they mate.
 But first, they have to share their fires (a spirit bonding that allows the two parties to be mentally connected on all levels), or else they quite literally will burn each other.
 So, Gabe had to figure out how to make that work to bring her back to reality and keep her there.
 It kind of fell into a Dom/Sub relationship where Teva is sometimes a brat, as that was needed for Teva (who turns out to be Kael’s sister, not that he remembers her).
 The rest of the relationships don’t fall into that Drakoni culture relationship, but rather more human ones on some level.

 As for the Salorian vs. Drakoni conflict, their species was divided into two classes.
 Mind controllers/slave masters (Salorians) and the warriors/slaves (Drakoni).
 They were in the middle of transporting from one place to another when the rift opened and pulled them to Earth.
 The Salorians lost control of the Drakoni as they all went into a mating frenzy but were unable to handle the scents around them to the point where the Drakoni lost their minds.
 We only see one Salorian in the books named Azar, and he tries to corrupt every dragon into being his puppets again.
 Every single dragon has a bad experience with him (except maybe Kael as Azar didn’t appear until after his book).
 The others are around or discuss him when things happen.
 However, the Drakoni and Azar make a tentative truce.
 Azar can’t take over the minds of any more dragons save the ones he already took (they only agree as it would be a bloodbath if he released them for the humans they surround), and the Drakoni have to help Azar figure out a way to seal the rift or stop whatever he senses on the other side.
 It’s revealed the threat is real through Rachel and Jurik who go to the rift and almost die trying so.
 And it’s determined in Jenny and Mahl’s story that the half-drakoni infants are the solution.
 So, all the mating!
 Azar also releases the dragons in his control as a compromise to get the last couple to join Fort Dallas.
 Even though Mahl was once one of those captive dragons.
-It will be interesting to see what happens in Melina/Azar’s book.
+(Note: This was written before the release of Dark Fire.
+I’ll get to thoughts in a bit of that book) It will be interesting to see what happens in Melina/Azar’s book.
 As I can’t tell at all if Melina likes Azar or loathes him.
 It’s hard to tell from the other girls’ perspectives.
 Plus, how the hell did he get her to be his mate?!
 I have a feeling she didn’t exactly agree to it, but it can’t be reversed so she’s just dealing with it.
 I don’t know until that book is released at the end of the year.

 This series also covers disabilities.
 Rachel is missing half her arm and Mahl can’t see without glasses.
 The latter is kind of funny, the biggest scariest dragon cannot see anything.
 They find him a pair of glasses and he has one of those moments where he was like ‘oh those blobs are images’.
 I remember that feeling when I first got glasses.
 I remember literally saying to my mom on the drive home ‘oh look the trees have leaves.’
 Not that I didn’t know that as I didn’t always have bad eyesight, but I remember the moment everything came into clarity that I realized how bad it was.
 Mahl has one of those moments.
 It was great.